 In the 1930s in New York City, you could play a flamboyant gay male onstage, but you couldn’t legally be one offstage.
 Uptown Players is presenting the Texas premiere of the Broadway comedy The Nance.
-The ‘nance’ is an old term for a campy burlesque stage comic, and as part of the KERA News series In the Studio with Art&Seek, Jerome Weeks talks with actor B.J.
+The ‘nance’ is an old term for a campy burlesque stage comic, and as part of the KERA series State of the Arts, Jerome Weeks talks with actor B.J.
 Cleveland, who stars in the title role of Uptown’s The Nance.

 Linda Leonard, B.J.
 Cleveland, Sterlling Gafford and Sherry Hopkins in Uptown Players’ The Nance.
 Photo: Mike Morgan

 B.J., welcome to the KERA Newsroom.

 BJThank you, Mr. Weeks.
 Good to be here.

 The nance, the term, is a shortened form of ‘Nancy Boy,’ a very old slur against gays.
 It was like calling a man a ‘swish’ or a sissy.
 But in vaudeville, burlesque and even in early cinema, the term, the nance, actually referred to a specific stage role.

 BJYes, in the roster of characters in a typical burlesque show — which was sort of the dead-end of vaudeville because it was the Depression, and they had to do something to get the audiences in and for that dime, they had to give them a little bit more.
 You had the top banana, who was the main comic.
 Then you had the soubrette, who did the comedy sketches and sometimes did a strip as well.
 And then you had the nance — which, hilariously enough, is actually the straight main for the top banana but was a very prissy, effeminate character that was able to get laughs with double entendres and also play the scenes with the top banana.

 B. J. Cleveland as The Nance.
 Photo: Mike Morgan